News & Insights

 Work Safe, Home Safe: Bringing Mercury’s safety culture to our communities

-As Mercury marks Safety Month 2022, we are putting the spotlight on five of our people who have embodied our anchor value of safety, not only in the workplace, but also in their personal lives.
+Mercury is proud to put the spotlight on five of our people who have embodied our anchor value of safety, not only in the workplace, but also in their personal lives.

 Brendan McIntyre, Senior EHS Advisor, Kunal Bondre, EHS Advisor, Amy Doyle, Junior EHS Advisor, James Craven, Construction Manager, and Gary Webb, Electrical Construction Manager, were all recently presented with Mercury’s Life-saving Award.